LODSContent/ACPGuidance/ACPCreationProcess.md

 ```

 In this case, the policy allows the creation of only VMs that are named WebVM1 in the East US and East US 2 regions.
 Further, the user must choose 1 of 3 allowable sizes.

+   > NOTE: We could also use a function to provide limit the region for the Azure virtual machine creation to the *same* region where the resource group is deployed without hard coding the specific regions.
+For infomation on how to do this, please see Advanced ACP creation topics later on in this guide.

 ### Creating an ACP for a lab that uses Azure Container Instances (ACI)